johncmunson/docker-app-monolith/README.md

 ### Prerequisites

-- Install Docker.
+- Install Docker
-- Install node, npm, yarn.
-This isn't absolutely essential, but if you don't then you'll have to always be running commands from inside containers which is not always convenient.
+- Install node, npm, yarn
 - An account with a cloud hosting platform.
 This project is currently using Digital Ocean, but it should be trivial to switch to another platform such as AWS.

 ### Hacking in the dev environment